How can I move old mail from my Inbox to other folders on the server?

 Moving messages using the shell yourself

-As mentioned above, we can do this for you if you ask.
+As mentioned above, we’ll be glad to do this for you if you ask.
 But technically advanced users can do it themselves if they wish.

 Our servers offer a script that will archive all your old messages into server subfolders by date, grouped either by year or by month (such as a folder named “2016” for all messages in that year, or “2016-01” for all messages from January 2016).
 It does this by moving the actual files that hold the mail.